Repairing Common Toilet Problems

 A lever-style toilet handle comes from the manufacturer with a plastic or metal rod attached to the handle's mounting lug.
 The mounting lug acts as the handle's pivot point.
 When the operator pushes down on the handle, the rod lifts the flush mechanism.
 Usually a malfunctioning toilet handle has a broken rod and the handle must be replaced.
 Lift the tank's lid and remove the flapper chain from the handle's rod.
 Loosen the nut securing the handle against the tank.
 Slide the handle out of its tank opening.
 Carefully bend the new handle rod, as needed.
 Work the rod through its tank opening.
 Push the handle's square hub into the tank hole.
 If using a handle with a plastic hub, expect a tight fit.
 Slide the nut over the rod and hand tighten the nut.
 Slip the flapper chain into the appropriate hole in the rod, the chain should have a little play in it with the flapper closed.

 The closet bolt caps cover the closet bolt, nut and washers.
 The plastic washers that hold the caps in place often fail, leaving the cap loose.
 If the cap will not remain attached to its base, fill the cap with plumber's putty and press the cap onto the closet bolt.
 The plumber's putty holds the cap in place without fouling the closet bolt's threads.
-A carefully placed bead of caulk serves the same purpose.
+A carefully placing a bead of caulk around the cap edge serves the same purpose.

 Flush Valve Problems